felixputera/ts-transform-object-spread/README.md

 What's important here is the awareness of the cost of runtime object property reflection.
 Even if you didn't end up using this transformer, at least please write explicit object property assignments on the hot paths on your code.

+This transformer was written so that we can enjoy best of both worlds, the conciseness of spread operation & the performane of explicit property assignment.

 ## Usage

 Unfortunately, the TypeScript compiler (`tsc`) doesn't support custom transformers as of now (https://github.com/Microsoft/TypeScript/issues/14419) and as such, additional third party tool(s) must be used to achieve this functionality.